ANYhackerfort/Fergenson_Lab_Backend/README.md

 > These are only required when compiling manually.
 When building with Nix, all
 > dependencies are provided automatically.

 - **Boost** (including Boost.Asio and Boost.Beast)
 - **OpenCV** (version 4.0 or higher)
 - **libtorch** (v2.5.0 or higher)

-./install_dependencies.sh is a quick solution to install all of them in your libs folder in this project repo!
+Quick solution to install all of them in your libs folder in this project repo:
+(1) chmod +x install_dependencies.sh
+(2) ./install_dependencies.sh

 - **A C++ Compiler** (supporting C++17 or higher)
 - **CMake** (version 3.10 or higher)